 Gold Humanism Honor Society, Tulane University School of Medicine, 2012

 American Medical Association

 One of the goals of HSS is to advance the science of orthopedic surgery, rheumatology, and related disciplines for the benefit of patients.
 Physicians at HSS may collaborate with outside companies for education, research and medical advances.
 HSS supports this collaboration in order to foster medical breakthroughs; however HSS also believes that these collaborations must be disclosed.

-As of August 08, 2018, Dr. Milani reported no financial interest relationships with healthcare industry.
+As of November 13, 2019, Dr. Milani reported no relationships with healthcare industry.